Note 3 - Revenue From Contracts With Customers and Other Revenue

 Status of Regulatory Approval.
 The majority of revenue from contracts with customers will generally be recognized after the product is approved for sale in each market.
 Each Tc99m tilmanocept customer operates in its own distinct regulatory environment, and the laws and pathways to drug product approval vary by market.
 Tc99m tilmanocept has been approved for sale in the EU and the UK, thus the Company recognized revenue from sales in Europe.
 Tc99m tilmanocept was approved for sale in India in March 2022, however product sales have not yet commenced.
 Tc99m tilmanocept has not yet been approved for sale in China and may never achieve approval in that market.
 The regulatory pathways and timelines in China will impact whether and when the Company recognizes the related royalties and milestones.

-The following table shows the opening and closing balances of contract liabilities from contracts with customers for the nine-month period ended September 30, 2023.
+The following table shows the opening and closing balances of contract liabilities from contracts with customers for the the three-month period ended March 31, 2023.

 In addition to revenue from contracts with customers, we also generate revenue from National Institutes of Health (“NIH”) grants to support various product development initiatives.
 The revenue recognition standard applies to revenue from contracts with customers.
 A customer is defined as a party that has contracted with an entity to obtain goods or services that are an output of the entity’s ongoing major or central operations in exchange for consideration.
 The Company’s ongoing major or central operations consist of the development and commercialization of precision immunodiagnostic agents and immunotherapeutics.
 The NIH and its various institutes are responsible for biomedical and public health research and provide major biomedical research funding to non-NIH research facilities and entities such as Navidea.
 While the Company will directly benefit from any knowledge gained from the project, there is also a public health benefit provided, which justifies the use of public funds in the form of the grants.
 Based on the nature of the Company’s operations and the terms of the grant awards, Navidea does not have a vendor-customer relationship with the NIH and the grant awards are outside the scope of the revenue recognition standard.
 Accordingly, the revenue recognition standard need not be applied to the NIH grants.
-During the three-month and nine-month periods ended September 30, 2022, the Company recognized grant revenue of $0 and $51,007, respectively.grant revenue was recognized in the three-month or nine-month periods ended September 30, 2023.
+During the three-month periods ended March 31, 2023 and 2022, the Company recognized grant revenue of $0.

 Finally, we expect to recognize revenue from a strategic development partner up to a total of $1.85 million under the terms of the API Development Agreement.
 Based on the nature of the Company’s operations and the terms of the API Development Agreement, Navidea does not have a vendor-customer relationship with the strategic partner and amounts received under the API Development Agreement are outside the scope of the revenue recognition standard.
 Accordingly, the revenue recognition standard need not be applied to the API Development Agreement.
-The first installment of $800,000 received on August 11, 2022.
-As of September 30, 2023 the Company had not achieved the project milestones per the API Development Agreement.
-As a result, no revenue has been recognized in connection with milestone achievement and the installment received was included in deferred revenue, current in the condensed consolidated balance sheets as of September 30,2023.
+The first installment of $800,000 received on August 11, 2022 was included in deferred revenue, current in the condensed consolidated balance sheets as of March 31,2023.
 See Note 2.